Finding the right leadership style for you

 No two business leaders are exactly the same; true to the nature of the role, most adopt their own unique approach to motivating a team and inspiring great performance.
 However the majority of those approaches have their basis in widely accepted leadership styles which have been defined by years of in-depth academic research – most notably the landmark study ‘Leadership That Gets Results’ by Daniel Goleman.

 Our courses in Leadership & Management are designed to be flexible and suit the needs of learners at any stage of their career.
-Our courses will teach you the key principles of leadership and help to develop the ability to reflect on your own skills.
+Our courses will teach you the key principles of leadership, find your leadership style and help to develop the ability to reflect on your own skills.

 What are the main leadership styles?